Austin College Bulletin 2021-2022

 - If the student’s cumulative grade point average is below the thresholds listed below but the student earns a term grade point average of 2.25 or higher and completes a full course load (a minimum of 3 course credits) during the probationary period, the student’s academic probation will be extended through the following 14-week term.

 Probation is intended to alert the student to current difficulties and the need for corrective action.
-Students on academic probation maintain the ability to enroll in courses at Austin College, but are strongly urged to consult with their faculty mentor or the Office of Student Affairs and Athletics to work out a plan for earning removal from probation.
+Students on academic probation maintain the ability to enroll in courses at Austin College, but they are strongly urged to consult with their faculty mentor or the Office of Student Success and Transitions to work out a plan for earning removal from probation.
 Students on probation are required to concentrate primarily on academic endeavors until their level of academic achievement improves so they can be removed from probation.
 Those students on academic probation may not hold an office or hold committee responsibility in student organizations, but they may continue to be members of organizations and may attend social functions.
 Such students are not allowed to represent the college in any official capacity.
 When there is sufficient justification, an exception to these restrictions may be granted by the Academic Standing Committee chaired by the registrar.

 Any student whose term or cumulative grade point average falls below 1.00 is not considered to be making satisfactory progress and may be suspended.
 A notation of suspension is placed on the transcript of the student’s academic record.